Henry Camilleri: Biography

 In 1967, 1969, 1978 and 1990 Henry Camilleri represented Malta in World Chess Championships European Zonal tournaments.
 He invariably took the last places, but regularly took points from famous chess players.
 In the 1967 tournament he defeated Nikolay Minev and Victor Ciocâltea, in the 1969 tournament he made draws with Lajos Portisch, László Bárczay and Robert Hartoch.

-Henry Camilleri was also the only Maltese titled chess player, at least until his death.
-He was awarded the ICCF International Correspondence Chess Master (IM) title.
+Henry Camilleri was the first Maltese chess player to achieve an international rating, 2250 in the July 1972 list.
+He was awarded the ICCF International Master (IM) title in 1998 and the FIDE Candidate Master (CM) title in 2011.